Opinion | A government shutdown to protest vaccine mandates? Welcome to today’s GOP.

 “This isn’t a party of personal autonomy, moral responsibility, free enterprise, limited government, or self-reliance,” Saletan concludes.
 “Today’s GOP believes that the government should control workplace policies and should subsidize freeloaders who endanger their communities.
 It’s the party of socialism for anti-vaxxers.”

-And when the federal government employs existing statute to create workplace regulations requiring employees to get vaccinated or undergo regular testing?
+And when the federal government employs an existing statute to create workplace regulations requiring employees to get vaccinated or undergo regular testing?
 That’s government tyranny.

-Obviously some Republicans might object to Biden’s workplace policy while also opposing bans on private sector vaccine mandates or opposing this wildly inconsistent approach to unemployment benefits.
+Obviously some Republicans might object to Biden’s workplace policy while also opposing bans on private-sector vaccine mandates or opposing this wildly inconsistent approach to unemployment benefits.
 But how often do you hear Republicans denouncing the latter two policies?

-Just as the tea party’s anti-government fervor reflected all sorts of other preoccupations, in this case it’s hard to discern a consistent principle here other than opposition to just about any sort of social action — whether by government or the private sector — that might slow the pandemic.
+Just as the tea party’s anti-government fervor reflected all sorts of other preoccupations, in this case it’s hard to discern a consistent principle other than opposition to just about any sort of social action — whether by government or the private sector — that might slow the pandemic.

 We all know perfectly well this tendency is rooted in the obsessions of the Trump movement, not in any consistent ideology.
 And now it might bring us a government shutdown.